Diploma, BA (Hons), Graduate Diploma and MA in Theology, Ministry and Mission

 What will I study?

-Your course will comprise modules such as the ones detailed below.
+Your course will comprise components such as the undergraduate modules listed below.
 When you take them will depend on your particular pathway.

 Introduction to Biblical Studies